Local Responsibility Map (LRA)

 3. These maps may include new areas that were not previously identified by the state fire marshal.

-What can the fire district do for these new maps?
+What could (or couldn't) the fire district do with the new maps?

 1. Government code 51179 does not allow local agencies to decrease the level of fire hazard severity zone or to remove areas from the recommended map.

-2. Government code 51179 does allow a local agency to include additional areas not identified by the state fire marshal.
-The fire protection district is not adding any areas to the maps.
+2. Government code 51179 does allow a local agency to include additional areas not identified by the State Fire Marshal.
+The fire protection district did not add any areas to the maps.